jgmalcolm/jgmalcolm.github.io/_drafts/memorize-anything.md

 topic in your mind.
 There is less need to fit them in at the beginning of scene formation.

+**Avoid clutter.** Too many symbols and they'll mush together.
+Spread them out.
+Split it up into multiple scenes, and reuse some symbols to link the scenes.

+**Consistency.** Aim for all your facts to be roughly the same size.
+If some of your objects are huge and some are tiny, your mind's eye may be overwhelmed by the huge objects and forget all the tiny details.

 ## Vivid pictures